Prasath-Rama-Krishnan/Farm-Fresh-selling-platform/README.md

-# AVFarm - Fertilizer Site
+# Farm - Fertilizer Site

 A platform connecting farmers and consumers directly for fresh produce sales.